cbsd/cbsd/share/docs/general/cbsd_additional.md

 env CBSD_DEBUG=1 cbsd jls
 ```

-If the bug is reproducible, and an actual bug is discovered, please report the issue via e-mail: **CBSD** *at* **bsdstore.ru**, or better yet submit a pull request that identifies the issue found, and contains the code to resolve the issue.
+If the bug is reproducible, and an actual bug is discovered, please report the issue via e-mail: **CBSD** *at* **bsdstore.ru**, or better yet submit a pull request that describes the issue and contains the code to resolve the issue.